Are you accepting new bookings?

 We are fully open for residential guests for both business and leisure purposes.
 We have taken every measure possible to protect our staff and guests, and we ask that guests take personal responsibility for their own safety while on the premises by maintaining social distancing and following correct sneeze and cough etiquette.
 Travel advise is constantly changing.
 Please see the latest travel advice further in this page.

 Non-residents may dine indoors but will be asked for proof of vaccination.
 All adults must present a covid digital passport or physical card showing proof of vaccination.
 Children under 18 with a vaccinated adult may dine indoors with their parents.
-Keep up to date with Government guidelines as it is expectced that the requirement to prove vaccination may be removed in the coming months.
+Current guidelines require all non-residents to be off the premises by 8pm so the last booking time for dining for non residents is currently 6.30pm.

 I have an upcoming reservation with you, what should I do?